 A possible sexual transmitted infection should be treated.

 If there is a risk of a sexual transmitted infection (STI, also known as a sexually transmitted disease, STD) such as Chlamydia or Gonorrhoea, arrange an examination with a doctor so that the infection can be treated properly.
 The risk of such an infection is increased after rape (in a lot of countries a reason for a legal abortion, should pregnancy occur), or when one has had sex with an unknown person.

 Having an untreated sexual transmitted infection increases the risk of an inflammation of the womb and fallopian tubes.
 Such an inflammation is called a pelvic inflammatory disease (PID) or salpingitis or adnexitis.

 HOW TO GET MISOPROSTOL

 Some brand names for Misoprostol are Cytotec, Arthrotec, Oxaprost, Cyprostol, Prostokos and Misotrol.
+You can find more information about the products that are available in your country here.
 Sometimes it is sold over the counter without a prescription, or sometimes a prescription is required.
 It is less likely that one would need a prescription for Arthrotec.
 A woman can of course also make her own prescription (see example below)